Witiko/doctoral-thesis/main.md

 #### Future Work

-At the ARQMath-1 and ARQMath-2 labs, state-of-the-art accuracy was achieved by systems that used the BM25 term weighting scheme, whereas our soft vector space model used the TF-IDF term weighting scheme.
+At the ARQMath-1 and ARQMath-2 labs, state-of-the-art accuracy was achieved by systems that used the BM25 and BM25⁺ term weighting schemes, whereas our soft vector space model used the TF-IDF term weighting scheme.
 Future work should study in more detail the impact of term weighting schemes on the accuracy of the soft vector space model on math information retrieval.

 #### Reproducibility